It’s an all-too-familiar lament: I meant to get out more, be more adventurous. I don’t know what happened …

 - Journal.
 You’ll receive a journal to help you keep tabs on your progress.

-That is, why trust me, Joe Miller, to help you avoid feeling like you do now at the end of 2016?
+That is, why trust me, Joe Miller, to help you avoid feeling like you do now?
 Because I love seeing people get out of the outdoors what I get out of the outdoors.
-I experience this regularly through our GetHiking! and GetBackpacking! programs — and I want to experience it more in 2016.
+I experience this regularly through our GetHiking! and GetBackpacking! programs.
 As for credentials, you’ll find those here.